 Applicable language characteristics

-The vulnerability is applicable to languages that support non-hierarchical separate name-spaces, have the means to import all names of a namespace wholesale for direct use and have preference rules to choose among multiple imported direct homographs.
+The vulnerability is applicable to languages that support non-hierarchical separate namespaces, have the means to import all names of a namespace wholesale for direct use and have preference rules to choose among multiple imported direct homographs.
 All three conditions are required together for the vulnerability to arise.

 Avoiding the Vulnerability or Mitigating its Effects